Topology of a Uniform Spanning Tree on a Cylinder

+We formalize this picture by choosing a trunk $L\subset T$ as the first loop-erased path in Wilson's algorithm connecting the two boundary rings of the cylinder; in particular, $L$ intersects every ring of the cylinder (see Figure~\ref{fig:tree}).
+A \emph{branch} is a connected component of \(T\setminus L\), together with its unique attaching vertex on \(L\).
+Its length is the maximal tree-distance from this attaching vertex to a vertex of the component.

-We formalize this picture by fixing a trunk $L$ as any simple path in the tree intersecting every ring of the cylinder, and by calling a \emph{branch} any maximal by inclusion simple path emanating from $L$ and disjoint from it except at its starting point.
-Our main result is an exponential tail bound for the length of such branches: there exist constants $C = C(n) > 0$ and $\theta = \theta(n) \in (0,1)$, depending only on the circumference $n$ and independent of the length $m$, such that for all $m \in \mathbb{N}$ and all $l \ge 0$,
+Our first result is an exponential union bound for the event that some branch has length at least \(l\): there exist constants $C = C(n) > 0$ and $\theta = \theta(n) \in (0,1)$, depending only on the circumference $n$ and independent of the length $m$, such that for all $m \ge 2$ and all $l \ge 0$,

-An analogous statement holds in the presence of a sink (which is needed if we use the Dhar bijection between spanning trees and recurrent states of the sandpile).
-Thus, after factoring out the trivial linear scale given by the length of the cylinder (the trunk), all transverse excursions of the tree are typically bounded, with exponentially small probability of observing a very long branch.
-This makes precise the intuitive picture that, for fixed $n$ and $m \gg n$, a typical UST on the cylinder has ``a trunk and short branches.''

-From the sandpile perspective, this trunk-and-branches structure of the UST suggests a mechanism for the observed similarity of avalanche statistics across different recurrent states.
-If most recurrent configurations correspond to spanning trees whose geometry is dominated by a single trunk with short decorations, then the large-scale propagation of an avalanche along the cylinder should be governed primarily by the position and local environment of this trunk, and should therefore exhibit a high degree of universality.
-While we do not attempt here to turn this heuristic into a rigorous statement about avalanches, this (if proven) could provide via the Dhar correspondence a natural explanation for the empirical phenomena reported in \cite{EckmannNagnibedaPerriard2023} and in our own simulations.